 Come visit Stone School Cooperative at our Open House from 10a-noon on Saturday, February 12.
 Open enrollment begins at the open house.

 Disclaimer: This post was written by me, the blog owner.
-My daughter attends Stone School Cooperative Nursery and as I mentioned, I am a board member.
-However, this blog is not affiliated with Stone School Cooperative Nursery or any of the other recommended preschools.
-If you would like to recommend your child’s preschool, you may submit an article to me at [email protected] based on this request.
+My daughter attended Stone School Cooperative Preschool and as I mentioned, I was a board member.
+However, this blog is not affiliated with Stone School Cooperative Preschool or any of the other recommended preschools.

 Other Preschool Reviews: